elementor/elementor/docs/assets/dev/js/editor/elements/manager.md

 The full list of registered elements, (including custom & 3rd party elements) are available via: `elementor.elementsManager.elementTypes`

 For registering a new __Element__/__Widget__, in the backend you can visit [here](https://developers.elementor.com/docs/widgets/)
-* **Description**: The Elements Manager is a global object that handles all the elements in the editor.
+* **Description**: The Elements Manager is a global object that handles all the element types in the editor.
 * **Location**: */assets/dev/js/editor/elements/manager.js*
 * **Methods** :